HOME > COOKIES

 For these biscotti, you first need to toast almond until lightly brown and fragrant.
 You can do this in the oven, toasting them for about 5-10 minutes.
 Once ready, remove them from the oven and set aside.

 In this recipe beside cocoa powder, we added some quality dark chocolate to accent the chocolate flavour.
 Broke the chocolate and process together with brown sugar in the food processor until you get a fine texture.

-In one large bowl combine all dry ingredients - flours, cocoa powder, baking powder, salt and prepared chocolate/sugar mixture.
+In one large bowl (we love these durable stainless steel bowls) combine all dry ingredients - flours, cocoa powder, baking powder, salt and prepared chocolate/sugar mixture.
 In another bowl, beat the eggs and vanilla extract for about 1 minute, then fold in dry ingredients in two separate additions.

 Transfer the dough to the floured work surface and fold in toasted almond.
 Work with your hands until the compact dough forms but be careful not the overmix the dough since you want a light and crispy biscotti, not hard one.

 For the first bake, divide the dough into half and form each half into a log shape 30 cm long and 5 cm wide directly on the baking sheet.
 Bake for 20 - 25 minutes, until slightly risen, firm to touch and you can see some cracks on the top.
 Remove from the oven and leave to cool for about 10 minutes.

 Using a serrated knife, slice each log on the diagonal into 1.5 cm thick slices.
 Return the slices cut-side up to the baking tray and bake for another 5 minutes.
 Turn the slices over and bake for an additional 5 minutes or until crisp.
 Remove from the oven and cool on a wire rack.